RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/map-ldap-groups-to-roles.md

 ## Map LDAP groups to roles

-To map LDAP groups to access control roles:
+To map LDAP groups to access control roles in the Cluster Manager UI:

-1. From the admin console menu, select **Access Control > LDAP > Mapping**.
+1. Select **Access Control > LDAP > Mapping**.

     {{<note>}}
 You can map LDAP roles when LDAP configuration is not enabled, but they won't have any effect until you [configure and enable LDAP]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap">}}).